tech-magic/oop-concepts/README.md

 # The Essential Toolbox: OOP Concepts, Agile-Scrum, SOLID Principles, and Design Patterns

-This guide explains the practical application of core OOP concepts—abstraction, encapsulation, inheritance, and polymorphism—through real-world examples.
+This guide explains the practical application of core OOP (Object Oriented Programming) concepts—abstraction, encapsulation, inheritance, and polymorphism—through real-world examples.
 It covers how Agile-Scrum manages projects and how UML diagrams illustrate Object-Oriented Designs for both technical and non-technical stakeholders.
 It also introduces the practical application of SOLID principles and key design patterns (creational, structural, and behavioral) for building flexible and maintainable software systems.